frequency-chain/docs/pages/Basics/AccountsOverview.md

 # Accounts Overview

-Frequency has two account types: Token Accounts and Message Source Accounts (MSAs).
+Frequency has two account types: **Token Accounts** and **Message Source Accounts** (MSAs).

 [Token Accounts](./TokenAccounts.md) are responsible for holding a balance, transferring tokens, and paying for transactions.
 These accounts are the same as on the [Polkadot chain](https://wiki.polkadot.network/docs/learn-accounts).

-[Message Source Accounts](./MessageSourceAccounts.md) are unique to Frequency and allow users to broadcast messages and delegate to [Provider MSA accounts](#provider), that can send messages on behalf of a user who has delegated to them.
+[Message Source Accounts](./MessageSourceAccounts.md) are unique to Frequency and ensure messages have verifiable authorship.
+[Provider MSA accounts](#provider) enable users to broadcast messages through delegation without needing tokens.

 Users must have a Message Source Account to send messages on Frequency.
-A user does not need a Token Account to be able to have an MSA.
+A user does *not* need a Token Account to be able to have an MSA.

-A [wallet](https://wiki.polkadot.network/docs/glossary#wallet) is a program that allows users to store private keys and sign transactions for blockchain networks.
-Both Token Accounts and the private keys that control an MSA are stored in such a wallet to secure user data.

-See [Polkadot's Wiki](https://wiki.polkadot.network/docs/build-wallets) for wallets that support token accounts.
+[Wallets](./Wallets.md) store private keys for both Token Accounts and Message Source Accounts.
 Visit the [Token Accounts](./TokenAccounts.md) and [Message Source Accounts](./MessageSourceAccounts.md) pages for specific account information.

 ## Who would need an MSA and/or Token Account?